Originally Posted by D20ragon

 Special Mount (Sp): Upon reaching 5th level, a paladin gains the service of an unusually intelligent, strong, and loyal steed to serve her in her crusade against evil (see below).
 This mount is usually a Griffon (for a Medium paladin) or a Medium Griffon (for a Small paladin).

 Once per day, as a full-round action, a paladin may magically call her mount from the celestial realms in which it resides.
 This ability is the equivalent of a spell of a level equal to one-third the paladin’s level.
-The mount immediately appears adjacent to the paladin and remains for 2 hours per paladin level; it may be dismissed at any time as a free action.
+The mount immediately appears adjacent to the paladin and remains until dismissed; it may be dismissed at any time as a free action.
 The mount is the same creature each time it is summoned, though the paladin may release a particular mount from service.

 Each time the mount is called, it appears in full health, regardless of any damage it may have taken previously.
 The mount also appears wearing or carrying any gear it had when it was last dismissed.
 Calling a mount is a conjuration (calling) effect.